-Writing style may be a bit hard to point to directly, but something clearly separates Hemingway from Steinbeck, Atwood from LeGuin, or Keats from Wordsworth.
-Though two given writers might dwell on similar themes, each writer will express a unique writing style, through elements like word choice, narrative structure, and the author’s own voice.
+Writing styles may be hard to define, but something separates Hemingway from Steinbeck, Atwood from LeGuin, or Keats from Wordsworth.
+Though two given writers might dwell on similar themes, every writer expresses a unique writing style, conveyed through elements like word choice, narrative structure, and the author’s own voice.

-So what is style in writing?
-The truth is that style is something intangible and ineffable.
-When you break down the elements of writing styles, you lose something indescribable that forms in the gestalt of those elements.
+But what is style in writing?
+On some level, style is ineffable.
+It’s also emergent: when you parse the elements of writing styles, you lose something that lives in how you put them together.

 This article provides tips for honing style in your own work.
 We’ll analyze the different types of writing styles, look at writing styles examples from various famous authors, and suggest different ways to experiment in your own work.

-But first, let’s clarify what we mean when we say “style.”
+But first, let’s clarify what we mean when we say “writing styles.”
 What is style in writing?

 What is Style in Writing?

-Think of style as the author’s thumbprint—a unique and indelible mark on the voice and personality of the work.
+Think of writing style as the author’s thumbprint—a unique and indelible mark on the voice and personality of the work.
 If a writer’s work is a house, style is what adorns that house: the window blinds, the doormat, the freshly painted eaves.